russelljjarvis/teiili/docs/scripts/Tutorials.rst

     duration = 10
     Net.run(duration * ms)

-In order to visualize the behavior the example script also plots a couple of spike and state monitors.
+In order to visualize the behavior, the example script also plots a couple of spike and state monitors.

 .. code-block:: python